Alienor02/MajeureInfo_TP1/README.md

 These are all the features we could implement during the labs.
 We couldn't manage to finalize our project in time, but the result remains very satisfying.
 The execution and appearance of our shell seem flawless, and our final code is really clean.

 ## Potential enhancements
-While the project meets the requirements previously mentionned, there are some potential enhancements:
+While the project meets the requirements previously mentionned, here are several ways to improve it:

 1. The project specifications expected more options, such as :
 - Redirections with `<` and `>`: Manages input and output redirection.